 \section{Applications}

 We now illustrate two applications of the TD-SCHA.
-First, as a simple benchmark, we show how the TD-SCHA performs in a toy model composed by a single one-dimensional particle in an external anharmonic potential, comparing the results with the exact (numerical) solution of the problem (\secname~\ref{sec:1d}).
+First, as a simple benchmark, we show how the TD-SCHA performs in a toy model constituted by a single one-dimensional particle in an external anharmonic potential, comparing the results with the exact (numerical) solution of the problem (\secname~\ref{sec:1d}).

 Then, we apply the TD-SCHA in linear response regime to a real physical system, the phase III of solid high-pressure hydrogen, and simulate the IR and Raman spectroscopy.
-This system is challenging for any numerical technique that aims to calculate quantum nuclear time-correlation functions \emph{ab initio}: it is strongly anharmonic, quantum effects are important and we have many atoms in the simulation cell ($N = 96$).
+This system is challenging for calculating quantum nuclear time-correlation functions \emph{ab initio}: it is strongly anharmonic, quantum effects are important, and we have many atoms in the simulation cell ($N = 96$).